jpmckinney/multi_mail/README.md

 * `async`
 * `ip_pool`

 these can be inserted into the :message_options field as a hash.
-Ex:

 ## Postmark